MinaRashad/ImageClassifier/README.md

   3. put 10%-15% of data in the testing set

-  4.Never put images in the training or the validation that are in training
+  4. Never put images in the testing set or the validation set that are in training set

 ## Step Two: Training